-The Government announced in September 2019 an additional £400 million of funding for further education and sixth form colleges.
+The Government announced in November 2020 that funding for further education and sixth form colleges will be maintained in real terms in 2021-22.
+This followed an additional £400 million of funding for 2020-21.
 Whilst this was welcome and long overdue, it went nowhere near to closing the £1.1bn gap that had opened up in 16-19 education funding since 2010.

 Funding for 16-19 year olds fell by 14% in real terms between 2010-11 and 2014-15 according to the IFS briefing note, so it was hugely disappointing when the Government announced on 25 November 2015 that 16-19 funding would only be protected in cash terms between 2016 and 2020.